research-software-reactor/cyclecloud/Crib Sheet/Readme.md

 1. Ask your Azure admins to make you an *Owner* of the Subscription.
 2. Ask your Azure admins to assign the role to the CycleCloud VM directly.

+Example scripts for Azure admin to run ...

 **NB By granting Contributor role to the VM, users accounts created on the CycleCloud server will be able to launch clusters.**